 Dr. James Sprague is elected Chairman of the Board of Directors.

 The Board bestows the honorary title of Chairman-Emeritus to Pierre S. de Beaumont.

 The de Beaumont Fellowship for Cancer Vaccine Research is established, with a grant to the Dana-Farber Cancer Institute.

-Dr. James Sprague becomes the full-time CEO, and Edmund B. Cabot, MD joins the Board of Directors.
+Dr. James Sprague becomes the full-time CEO.

 The de Beaumont Foundation conducts a needs assessment with public health leaders across the country.

 The Foundation refines its focus on public health and the Board adopts a new mission statement: The de Beaumont Foundation seeks to strengthen the capacity and effectiveness of local health departments.

 The de Beaumont Foundation funds the first face-to-face meeting for the Big Cities Health Coalition, convening health directors of the largest cities in the United States.